Javier-Contreras/pyAsistant/README.md

-# Virtual assistant made from scratch just to learn Python
+# Virtual Assistant made in Python aiming to facilitate learning this language.
 The idea is to make a virtual assistant that doesnt need to recieve voice commands.

 It detects when my Mi Band is near by throught bluetooth and notify me about new emails, events in the calendar.